QuTech-Delft/OpenQL/docs/platform_ccl.rst

 The file `hardware_configuration_cc_light.json
 <https://github.com/QE-Lab/OpenQL/blob/develop/tests/hardware_config_cc_light.json>`_
-available inside the ``tests`` direcotry is an example configuration file for the CC-Light platform with 7 qubits.
+available inside the ``tests`` directory is an example configuration file for the CC-Light platform with 7 qubits.
 This file consists of several sections (in arbitrary order) which are described below.

 ``eqasm_compiler`` is just a field with a single value.
-It specifies the backend compiler to be used for this CC-Light platform, which in this case is ``cc_light_compiler``.
+It specifies the backend compiler to be used for this CC-Light platform, which in this case has the name ``cc_light_compiler``.
 The backend compiler is called after the platform independent passes, and calls several private passes by itself.
+This backend compiler and its passes are described in detail in :ref:'Compiler_Passes'.
 One of these is the code generation pass.

 .. code::